gz97/books-read/An-introduction-to-banking.md

 #### *the banking book*
 -  holds more traditional banking activities , such as commercial banking, loans and deposits.
 This covers lending to individuals, corporates and other banks.
 -  The principle is to 'buy and hold', invest in long-term acquisitions, for even up to 30 years.
 -  Assets and liabilities generate interest rate risk (critical part of Treasury policy and ALM) and credit risk (is set and dictated by the credit policy of the bank).
-They also generate liquidity (ease with which the bank can transform an asset into cash and ease with which the funds can be raised in the market) risk and term mismatch ('gap') risk (excess or shortage of cash, or fixed rate and floating rate interest liabilities).
+They also generate liquidity risk (ease with which the bank can transform an asset into cash and ease with which the funds can be raised in the market) and term mismatch ('gap') risk (excess or shortage of cash, or fixed rate and floating rate interest liabilities).
 -  All these risks form part of ALM
 -  The central role of financial markets is to enable efficient cash management and interest rate management.
--  ALM of the banking book will focus on interest rate risk management and hedging and lioquidity management.
+-  ALM of the banking book will focus on interest rate risk management and hedging and liquidity management.
 -  Although there is no direct 'market risk', interest rate exposure creates an exposure subjected to interest rate movement in the market, thus the banking book is exposed to market risk.
-#### *the trading book* -
+#### *the trading book*
 - records wholesale market transactions, such as market-making and proprietary trading in bonds and derivatives.
 - Some of the assets are traded and sold off within a day, so short-term investments.
 - It employs a 'mark-to-market' approach to record profit and loss (P&L), which is the daily marking of an asset to its market value.